frischerZucker/jOeS/README.md

 ## Project Goals

-~~My current goal is to implement a basic terminal that outputs text to the screen using a framebuffer, acting as a minimal "Hello World" demonstration.~~ I got a framebuffer up and running with a simple terminal and a (not quite finished) printf() function!
+~~I got a framebuffer up and running with a simple terminal and a (not quite finished) printf() function!
 My next goal is to get interrupts working.
-Let's see how that goes.. :D
+Let's see how that goes.. :D~~
+So, interrupts are working, I got drivers for PIC, PIT, Serial and the I8042 PS/2 controller.
+The next goal is to write a PS/2 keyboard driver. :)

 ## Project Structure
 ```